Radiotherapy for Benign Disease - Board Review Summary

 • Common LDRT regimen: 0.5 Gy x 6 = 3 Gy, 2-3 fractions per week.

-• German guideline permits: 0.5-1 Gy/fx to 3-6 Gy for many painful degenerative/inflammatory indications.
+• Typical LDRT range: 0.5-1 Gy/fx to 3-6 Gy for many painful degenerative/inflammatory indications.

-• VA evidence review: many benign RT indications have low or insufficient comparative certainty despite long clinical use.
+• Evidence caveat: many benign RT indications have low or insufficient comparative certainty despite long clinical use.

-• Plantar fasciitis / heel spur: one of the strongest German guideline indications; symptoms should generally persist >3 months and age is usually >40.
+• Plantar fasciitis / heel spur: one of the stronger LDRT indications; symptoms should generally persist >3 months and age is usually >40.

 • Epicondylitis: 0.5 Gy x 6; treat epicondyle/tendon insertion, not the whole elbow.

-• Keloids: best as immediate post-excision RT, ideally within 24 hours.
+• Keloids: best as immediate post-excision RT, ideally same day or within 24 hours.

 • Dupuytren / Ledderhose: treat early active proliferative disease, not fixed mature contracture.